apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 In particular, it supports

-* using different loss functions for different entries of the matrix, which is useful when data types are heterogeneous (eg, real, boolean, and ordinal columns);
+* using different loss functions for different entries of the matrix, which is useful when data types are heterogeneous
-* fitting the model to only *some* of the entries in the table, which is useful for data tables with many missing (unobserved) entries; and
+* fitting the model to only *some* of the entries in the table, which is useful for data tables with many missing (unobserved) entries
+* custom regularization of the model

 ## Compilation